 The disturbing trend of bundling known critics into detention, without respect for the rule of law, has many thinking that the Buhari administration appears to have activated the panic button.

-Attempts to gag the press, both broadcast and social media, as deduced from recent posturing of Minister of Information and Culture, Lai Mohammed, seem to further illustrate the panic mood within the administration.
+Attempts to gag the press, both broadcast and social media, as deduced from recent posturing of Minister of Information and Culture, Lai Mohammed, seem to further illustrate the panic mode within the administration.

 Given Buhari’s taciturn character, and his antecedents, Nigeria’s burgeoning opposition class must be ready for a sustained struggle if they consider the institutionalization of rule of law a worthy project.